Elliptic complex on the Grassmannian of oriented 2-planes: Lie contact structure and 2-Dirac complex

-It is easy to verify that the parabolic subgroup $\gP$ defined above is the stabilizer of the totally isotropic 2-plane $[\tau_1,\tau_2]$ where $[\ \ ]$ denotes the linear span of the corresponding vectors.
-As $\G$ acts transitively on the the Grassmannian $\pgr$ of totally isotropic 2-dimensional subspaces in $\R^{2,n+2}$, the homogeneous spaces $\G/\gP$ is diffeomorphic to $\pgr$.
+Let us now be more explicit.
+It is easy to see that $\gP$ is the stabilizer of the totally isotropic 2-plane $[\tau_1,\tau_2]$ where we denote by square brackets the linear span of the given vectors.
+As $\G$ acts transitively on the Grassmannian $\pgr$ of totally isotropic 2-dimensional subspaces in $\R^{2,n+2}$, we may view $\G/\gP$ as $\pgr$.